Active Reconfigurable Intelligent Surface for the Millimeter-Wave Frequency Band: Design and Measurement Results: Introduction

 \section{Introduction}

-Reconfigurable intelligent surface (RIS) is an interesting technology for advanced 5G and future 6G communication systems, enabling for the first time an adaptation of the radio communication environment to specific needs of an application.
-A RIS is composed of an array of small sub-wavelength patch elements with adjustable reflectivity parameters.
-These parameters can be set such, that the wave impinging on the RIS is reflected to a desired direction or even focused at a defined point in space \cite{Basar19}.
-As RISs enable intelligent control of wireless communication, they can be used for improving channel capacity \cite{huang2020reconfigurable}, broadcasting \cite{tang2020wireless,tang2022path}, coverage \cite{khawaja2020coverage,rains2022high}, energy efficiency \cite{huang2019reconfigurable} and simultaneous wireless information and power transfer (SWIPT) \cite{tran2022multifocus,tran2022reconfigurable}.
+The reconfigurable intelligent surfaces (RIS) technology enables an adaptation of the radio communication environment to specific needs of an application.
+The RIS is composed of an array of small sub-wavelength patch elements with adjustable reflection coefficients.
+The reflection coefficients can be set such, that the wave impinging on the RIS is reflected to a desired direction or focused at a defined point in space \cite{Basar19}.

-Various passive RIS prototypes for the mmWave band have been made, attempting to enhance the SNR at the \ac{RX} side.
-However, the major issue with these passive RISs is that to establish a reflected link of \ac{TX}-receiver-RIS (TX-RIS-RX link) as strong as the direct link between \ac{TX} and \ac{RX} (TX-RX link) they require a huge number of elements \cite{najafi2020physics}.
-In \cite{tang2020wireless} a passive RIS working at 10.5\,GHz with 10200 elements ($1\times 1$m size) has been shown.
-This huge number of elements requires time-consuming signal processing for beamforming that leads to problems for time-critical applications in 6G.